Creatium | Create interactive learning experiences with AI

 • Manage access to the coach

-• Find it later under My creations → AI Coaches
+• Find it later under Projects → AI Coaches

 • Embed it into lessons or share directly with learners